lukejacksonn/servor/README.md

-# Servor
+# Servør

-> A dependency free server for single page app development
+> A dependency free dev server for single page app development

 The new and improved version of [http-server-spa](https://npmjs.com/http-server-spa).
-A zero dependency static file server now with built in file watching, browser reloading and history api fallback defaults to support rapid single page app development.
+A zero dependency static file server with built in file watching, browser reloading and history api fallback defaults to support rapid single page app development.

 <hr>